J-Lerner/web_bomb.js/README.md

 ## How to Use Bombs

-The Bomb() function has 4 paramters.
+The bomb() function has 4 paramters.

 | Name         | Function                                  |
 | :----------- | :---------------------------------------: |